Anthropology 229: Ethnography and Film

 Unannounced Reflective Statements

-I will occasionally ask you for a short, written in-class reflection on reading that is not in Ruby (2000).
+I will occasionally ask you for a short, written in-class reflection on readings that are not in Ruby (2000).

 Throughout the semester you will conduct research and interviews for an ethnographic video.
 The group will post a research proposal (average of 200 words/student but written as an integrated whole) that will outline the goals and methods for your video.
 You should make explicit reference to the reading by Tosuner-Fikes (1980) from Week 1.
 Ideally, you will reference other anthropological works as well.